My expert guide to the best things to do in Broome, Western Australia will make sure you have the best time possible in this coastal outback paradise!

-Not one for the budget travellers, but definitely something to put on your bucket list which shows you the very best of coastal Kimberley.
+Not one for the budget travellers, but definitely something to put on your bucket list which shows you the very best of the coastal Kimberley region.

-The Horizontal Falls is a spectacle consisting of two gorges facing each other; and at high tide, the water creates a waterfall effect as it passes through the gap.
+The Horizontal Falls is a spectacle consisting of two gorges facing each other.
+At high tide, the water creates a waterfall effect as it passes through the gap.

-A little further out – on the other side of Derby – is the almighty Gibb River Road, one of the most jaw-droppingly beautiful places in Australia.
+A little further out – on the other side of Derby – is the almighty Gibb River Road.
+This is one of the most jaw-droppingly beautiful things to see in Broome as well in Australia.

 Here the Kimberley region is in its element, with dramatic gorges, seemingly enchanted waterfalls and rugged 4WD tracks.